One of the things that I’m positive every entrepreneur or small business owner learns about 0.5 seconds into the job is that email is key.

 I would be willing to bet money that for 90% of you reading this your email inbox looks something like this:

-Which brings me to step one.
+This brings me to step one.
 Unsubscribe.

 My general rule that I have adopted about spam is that if I don’t open it, or delete/archive it 3 days in a row, I don’t need it.